rwitzel/streamflyer/README.md

-In this example the chosen [Modifier](http://rwitzel.github.io/streamflyer/site/apidocs/index.html?com/github/rwitzel/streamflyer/core/Modifier.html) replaces the string "edit stream" with "modify stream".
-You can write your own custom modifier or use a modifier that is shipped with Streamflyer, like the
+In this example the chosen [Modifier](http://rwitzel.github.io/streamflyer/site/apidocs/index.html?com/github/rwitzel/streamflyer/core/Modifier.html) replaces the string "edit stream" with "modify stream" while preserving the white space between *edit* and *stream*.
-[RegexModifier](http://rwitzel.github.io/streamflyer/site/apidocs/index.html?com/github/rwitzel/streamflyer/regex/RegexModifier.html)
-that replaces characters by using regular expressions.
+You can write your own custom modifier or use a modifier that is shipped with Streamflyer, like the [RegexModifier](http://rwitzel.github.io/streamflyer/site/apidocs/index.html?com/github/rwitzel/streamflyer/regex/RegexModifier.html) that replaces characters by using regular expressions.